Alexhuszagh/BreezeStyleSheets/README.md

 - QToolButton cannot control the icon size without also affecting the arrow size.
 - Close and dock float icon sizes scale poorly with font size.

-For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons.py](/example/standard_icons.py).
-An extensive reference can be found [here](https://doc.qt.io/qt-6/style-reference.html).
-A reference of QStyle, and the default styles Qt provides can be found [here](https://doc.qt.io/qt-6/qstyle.html).
+For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons](/example/example/icons/).
+An extensive reference can be found for [Qt styles](https://doc.qt.io/qt-6/style-reference.html).
+A reference documentation and default styles Qt provides can be found for [QStyle](https://doc.qt.io/qt-6/qstyle.html) too.

 ## Debugging